RosettaCommons/documentation/coupled-moves.md

 #### 1.1 Coupled Moves with ShortBackrubMover

 Coupled Moves defaults to ShortBackrubMover, e.g. Example #1.
 If you want to explicitly specify backrub, use

     ```
-    -coupled_moves::backbone_mover backrub```
+    -coupled_moves::backbone_mover backrub
+    ```

 Backrub segment length is hardcoded in ShortBackrubMover as 3-residue (or 4-residue if it hits a Proline).

 #### 1.2 Coupled Moves with KIC

-if you are not familiar with KIC, please refer to the ([documentation](https://www.rosettacommons.org/demos/latest/tutorials/GeneralizedKIC/generalized_kinematic_closure_1)).
-During the perturbation step, various methods can be used to perturb torsion angles.
-CoupledMoves currently (August 2018) has two perturbers available:
+if you are not familiar with KIC, please refer to the [documentation](https://www.rosettacommons.org/demos/latest/tutorials/GeneralizedKIC/generalized_kinematic_closure_1).
+During KIC's perturbation step, various algorithms can be used to perturb torsion angles.
+CoupledMoves currently (August 2018) supports two perturbers:

   1. Fragment KIC
   2. Walking KIC

-##### 1.2.1 Coupled Moves with fragment KIC
+##### 1.2.1 Coupled Moves with Fragment KIC

-  1. **Fragment KIC** - Kinematic closure with fragment perturber.
-Fragment perturber substitutes fragments with identical sequences, resulting in new torsion angles unrelated to the starting structure.<br>
+Fragment perturber substitutes fragments with identical sequences, resulting in updated torsion angles unrelated to the starting torsions.
+Requires the following inputs:

     ```
     -coupled_moves::backbone_mover kic